Pain de Campagne Bread Recipe (Sourdough)

-The rest goes back into the fridge for your next bake.
+- 300 g sourdough ferment (From the previous day.
+The rest goes back into the fridge for your next bake.)

-- Combine all ingredients and knead for about 10 mins.
+- Combine all main dough ingredients and knead for about 10 mins.

 - The dough should be quite soft, it should still slightly stick to hands and worktop, so carefully add a little more water in case the consistency is too tight and firm.
 Equally, if the dough is too wet to be workable, carefully add a little bit more flour.
 In general, for pain de campagne, wetter dough is better dough but it should be easy to work with and definitely not runny.

 - Shape the dough into a pile on your worktop and cover with a plastic bowl.
 Moisten the rim of the bowl before placing it there.
 The dough is going to expand and flatten and will stick to the bowl otherwise.

 - Leave the dough for about an hour.